ryan-toh/EagleEye/README.md

 > **Validation**
 >
 > If the workbook is missing a required sheet or column, EagleEye displays an error describing the problem before any data is loaded.

+## Restoring from a Previous Session

+Alternatively, you may restore the file you were editing previously.

+### Steps

+1. Open EagleEye.
+2. Click **Restore Previous Session**.
+3. EagleEye loads the previous Topics and Issues you were editing.

+> **Saving Behaviour**
+>
+> EagleEye saves all data up to the last time you clicked **Save** on each topic, issue, parameter or recommendation.

 ---